RigidSeine/TenkiAme/TenkiAme_Notes.md

 - `curl: (35) schannel: next InitializeSecurityContext failed: Unknown error (0x80092012) - The revocation function was unable to check revocation for the certificate.` was encountered trying to run the curl command for the Niwa UV API.
   - Appending `--ssl-no-revoke` as an additional parameter to the command bypassed this issue.
 I trust Niwa enough.
 - `ssh: connect to host 20.55.34.183 port 22: Connection timed out` - Check the inbound port rules.
 Your IP address might have changed.
+- **The target process exited without raising a CoreCLR started event.
+Ensure that the target process is configured to use .NET Core.
+This may be expected if the target process did not run on .NET Core.** - Encountered upon running the app locally after a few months of paused development.
+  - Many guides say to run `dotnet --list-sdks` and `dotnet --list-runtimes` to make sure you're not missing the appropriate runtime and sdk for running and building.
+  - Then to create a new project and see if it works.
+It didn't this time around.
+  - The solution that did work this time around was to update Visual Studio Installer.
+- **MSB3021 - Unable to copy file source to destination.
+Access to the path destination is denied.**
+  - Check Avast antivirus settings.
+Avast might be quarantining/adding protection around files it doesn't need to.